Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Design of Learner and Reasoner

-The counterexamples can be converted into positive, negative, or implication samples through the \textit{converting} procedure in Fig. \ref{arc} and Algorithm \ref{alg}.
-The counterexamples carry information that makes the hypothesis more accurate.
-We introduce a three-way converting scheme that can convert counterexamples to positive, negative, and implication samples according to the type of the CHC.
-This could also be seen as sampling the CHC system in three directions: forward, backward, and midway. \begin{lemma}[Sample Converting] The counterexample of a fact can provide a positive sample for the head predicate.
-If a query is linear, the counterexample of the query can provide a negative sample for the body predicate.
-The counterexample of a rule can provide an implication sample from the body predicate(s) to the head predicates if the rule is not a fact. \end{lemma}
+Counterexamples can be converted into positive, negative, or implication samples through the \textit{converting} procedure in Fig. \ref{arc} and Algorithm \ref{alg}.
+The following converting scheme maps counterexamples into positive, negative, and implication samples based on the CHC type.
+Essentially, this approach samples the CHC system in three directions: forward, backward, and middle-out.

+\begin{lemma}[Sample Converting] A fact's counterexample can provide a positive sample for the head predicate.
+A linear query's counterexample can provide a negative sample for the body predicate.
+A non-fact rule's counterexample can provide an implication sample of the body predicate(s) and the head predicate. \end{lemma}

+To simplify the problem into a classic binary classification format and enable off-the-shelf machine learning tools to handle implication samples more effectively, we introduce ``tentative sample\footnote{It is extensible to \textit{tentative zones} to make an IC3-styled reasoner possible.}'':

-To make implication samples easier to handle, we define the term \textit{tentative sample}\footnote{We may define \textit{tentative zones} to make an IC3-styled reasoner possible.} as follows. \begin{definition}[Tentative Sample] A tentative positive (negative) sample $\Tilde{s}^+$ $(\Tilde{s}^-)$ of predicate $p$ is a data point such that, after using some generalization methods, the learner tentatively deems it to be a positive (negative) sample, but the sample may not meet the requirements in Definition \ref{possamp} (\ref{negsamp}). \end{definition}
+\begin{definition}[Tentative Sample] A tentative positive (negative) sample $\Tilde{s}^+$ $(\Tilde{s}^-)$ of predicate $p$ is a data point such that, the learner tentatively deems it to be a positive (negative) sample, but it may not satisfy Definition \ref{possamp} (\ref{negsamp}). \end{definition}